npm/static-pages/jobs.md

 npm's mission of reducing friction at all stages of JavaScript software developent.

-As npm's Enterprise Engineer, you'll work on the last mile of making npm Enterprise the product that our customers need.
+As npm's On-Site Engineer, you'll work on the last mile of making npm On-Site the product that our customers need.
 You'll also be working with customers directly to figure out what those needs are, and helping them to be successful.